-My cake was level across the majority of the cake but it did curve up about ¼ inch (½ centimeter) around the edges.
+My cake was level across the majority of the cake, but it did curve up to about ¼ inch (½ centimeter) around the edges.

-There is absolutely no need to try to cut the top of the cake to level it out if it just turns up slightly around the edge (even a bit more than mine did) in fact I have never cut the top off fruitcake.
+There is no need to cut the top of the cake to level it out if it just turns up slightly around the edge (even a bit more than mine did).
+In fact, I have never cut the top off a fruitcake.

-I always decorate a fruit cake directly on the board so I put a dessert spoon of jam in the middle of the board, spread it around for a couple of inches (5 cm) and that will make sure the cake sticks to the board.
+I always decorate a fruit cake directly on the cake board.
+I put a dessert spoon of jam in the middle of the board, spread it around for a couple of inches (5 cm), and that will make sure the cake sticks to the board.

-Peel any paper from your cake and turn it upside down and place it in the centre of the board.
+Peel any paper from your cake and turn it upside down and place it in the center of the board.

 Brush jam all over the cake in a thin layer.